13 Bathroom Renovation Mistakes That Could Break Your Budget

 Black bathroom floors look dramatic and elevated in photos.
 But in reality, they show every single hair, water droplet, and speck of dust lying on the surface.

 I used matte black fixtures in my first bathroom renovation, and I could never get them to look clean.
-I was dusting them every day and fixating on watermarks more than I’d like to admit.
+I was dusting them every day and still fixating on watermarks.

 My advice?
 Save darker colors for vanities or accent walls where they won’t show imperfections as much, and stick to lighter-toned floors and fixtures that can hide the inevitable daily mess.